Green Revolution: Development in Mexico

 The Mexican government created the Mexican Agricultural Program (MAP) to be the lead organization in raising productivity.
-One of their successes was in wheat production with varieties dominating wheat production as early as 1951 (70%), 1965 (80%), and 1968 (90%).
 Mexico became the showcase for extending the Green Revolution to other areas of Latin America and beyond, into Africa and Asia.
-New breeds of maize, beans, and wheat produced bumper crops with proper inputs (such as fertilizer and pesticides) and careful cultivation.
+New breeds of maize, beans, and wheat produced bumper crops with additional inputs (such as fertilizer and pesticides) and careful cultivation.
 Many Mexican farmers who had been dubious about the scientists or hostile to them (often a mutual relationship of discord) came to see the scientific approach to agriculture as worth adopting.

-The requirement for the full package of inputs of new strains of seeds, fertilizer, synthetic pesticides, and water were often not within the reach of small-scale farmers.
+The requirements for the full package of inputs of new strains of seeds, fertilizer, synthetic pesticides, and water were often not within the reach of small-scale farmers.
 The application of pesticides could be hazardous for farmers.
 Their use often damaged the local ecology, contaminating waterways and endangering the health of workers and newborns.

 One of the participants in the Mexican experiment, Edwin J. Wellhausen, summarized the factors leading to its initial success.
 These include: high yield plants without disease resistivity, adaptability, and ability to use fertilizers; improved use of soils, adequate fertilizers, and control of weeds and pests; and "a favorable ratio between the cost of fertilizers (and other investments) to the price of the produce."

 IR8 rice and the Philippines

-In 1960 the Government of the Republic of the Philippines with the Ford Foundation and the Rockefeller Foundation established the International Rice Research Institute (IRRI).
+In 1960 during the administration of President Carlos P. Garcia the Government of the Republic of the Philippines with the Ford Foundation and the Rockefeller Foundation established the International Rice Research Institute (IRRI).
 A rice crossing between Dee-Geo-woo-gen and Peta was done at IRRI in 1962.
 In 1966, one of the breeding lines became a new cultivar: IR8 rice.
-IR8 required the use of fertilizers and pesticides, but produced substantially higher yields than the traditional cultivars.
+The administration of President Ferdinand Marcos made the promotion of IR8 the lynchpin of the Masagana 99 program, along with a credit program.
+The new variety required the use of fertilizers and pesticides but produced substantially higher yields than the traditional cultivars.
 Annual rice production in the Philippines increased from 3.7 to 7.7 million tons in two decades.
 The switch to IR8 rice made the Philippines a rice exporter for the first time in the 20th century, though imports still exceeded exports, according to data from the United Nations Food and Agriculture Organization.
 From 1966 to 1986, the Philippines imported around 2,679,000 metric tons and exported only 632,000 metric tons of milled rice.
+By 1980, however, problems with the credit scheme rendered the loans accessible only to rich landowners while leaving poor farmers in debt.